calaldees/teacherEducation/teacherEducation/pairProgramming.md

     * [OneCompiler](https://onecompiler.com/) pre-readline
     * [mycompiler.io](https://www.mycompiler.io/) pre-readline
     * [w3schools.com/tryit](https://www.w3schools.com/tryit/trycompiler.asp?filename=demo_python) no-readline
-* Option 2 : Live Share
+* Option 2 : Online Live Share
     * [repl.it](https://repl.it/) (login with github)
         * Create a new repl
         * Get share link and share with your partner
             * you need to create an account for this feature
             * only one of your pair needs to do this
         * Have voice comms
-* Try to pick a language you have not used before
+* Try to pick a language you have both not used before
     * I have solutions/stubs for `java`, `csharp`, `python`, `javascript`
 * Requires understanding of:
     * Define variables (`bool`, `string`)